Tachytaenius/Alive/docs/chunks.md

 - `x`: (Not saved) Chunk x position in chunks, not tiles or pixels.
 - `y`: (Not saved) Chunk y position in chunks.
-- `toppingMesh`: (Not saved) The mesh used for the tile toppings.
-- `superToppingMeshes`: (Not saved) An array of meshes used for tile super toppings.
 - `tiles`: (Saved) The 2D array of tiles.
 - `randomTickTime` (Saved) The allotted time for random ticks to operate in.
 	Saves excess for cases where dt (`consts.fixedUpdateTickLength`) is not a multiple of `consts.randomTickInterval`.